rcslab/aurora-bench/README.md

 WARNING: For machines that do comply with our minimum requirements or are slower the DEFAULT MODE flag is not expected to work correctly and may lead to hangs.
 The VM flag is a reduces the sizes and dependencies for correctness runs, but performance numbers will not match.
+VM mode still requires a minimum of two virtual disks or memory disks (see mdconfig(8)).

 Once this has been properly configured, run the following in the artifact_evaluation directory: